chapinhall/FSSDC/data-file-orientation-toolkit/README.md

 # Data File Orientation Toolkit

-This Data File Orientation Toolkit enables automated assessment of the quality of administrative data files to provide guidance as to the strengths and weaknesses of the file for conducting policy research.
-After going through a few set up steps, this toolkit will produce a report producing valuable data quality insights regarding your data file.
+This Data File Orientation Toolkit is an open source toolkit for policy researchers and analysts interested in assessing the quality of their administrative data files and understanding the strengths and weaknesses of the file for conducting policy research.
+After going through a few set up steps, this toolkit will produce a report producing data quality insights regarding your data file.
 The content is guided by best practices for data quality assessment.

-It is particularly suited for data from state and local agencies that the Family Self-Sufficiency Data Center supports, although it can run on any file that meets the format requirements.
-Each analysis presented includes guidance on how to interpret the results and take further steps to understand the quality of your data file.
-The toolkit focuses on checks on data accuracy, the completeness of records, and the comparability of the data over time and among subgroups of interest.
+The toolkit is particularly suited for data from state and local agencies that the [Family Self-Sufficiency Data Center](https://harris.uchicago.edu/research-impact/centers/family-self-sufficiency-data-center) supports, although it can run on any file that meets the format requirements.
+Each analysis presented includes guidance on how to interpret the results and take further steps to understand the quality of your data file before conducting analysis.

+The toolkit checks the data accuracy, the completeness of records, and the comparability of the data over time and among subgroups of interest.
 It incorporates exploratory data analysis and data visualization to draw attention to sets of records or variables that contain outliers or for which data quality may be a concern.

 This toolkit is written using the R programming language and utilizes RMarkdown for reporting.
+The toolkit is oriented for a user new to R to follow our instructions and produce a report for their data file in a few steps.
+For a user who wants to customize analyses in the toolkit, it is helpful to be familiar with R.

 To learn more about this effort, see our [slide deck](https://repository.upenn.edu/cgi/viewcontent.cgi?article=1029&context=admindata_conferences_presentations_2018) from the 2018 ADRF Network Research Conference and [article](https://ijpds.org/article/view/937/1031) in the International Journal of Population Data Science.